 If you’re the type of person who values safety and high visibility, you’ve probably already thought about investing in floodlights for outside your home.
 In addition to accentuating a building’s architectural design, floodlights can also help deter criminal activity and keep you safe while walking out to your car at night.

-Some other things that need to be considered before you go out and purchase floodlights are; keep reading as we discuss our five favorite outdoor floodlights for your yard.
+Some other things that need to be considered before you go out and purchase floodlights are how bright they should be (ideally somewhere between 700 and 1300 lumens, is where you want your lights to be), how easy their installation is as well as their upkeep, and the overall cost.
+Keep reading as we discuss our five favorite outdoor floodlights for your yard.

 One of the best things about the Lithonia Lighting 2-Lamp Flood Light is that it’s pretty affordable.
 Its illumination is quite focused and comes from two separate bulbs.
 It’s perfect for porches, patios, and walkways.
 The heads are adjustable, and you can move them side to side as well as up and down.

 Plus, it has one of those outdoor floodlight fixtures that’s simple and straightforward when it comes to installation.
 You can mount it on exterior walls, an eave, or a junction box.
 No problem.
 Plus, once it’s all wired and connected to a light switch, turning it on and off is as easy as with other lights on your property.

 Finally, the Lithonia Lighting 2-Lamp Flood Light is weather resistant.